-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The baking and pastry arts program length is 11.1 months (48 weeks) of contact time, which is scheduled over approximately 12 months.

-The total cost of the baking and pastry arts program is \$23,930, comprised of \$22,080 for tuition and \$1,850 for course fees.
-Tuition includes course textbooks and supplies, except non-consumable textbooks will remain the property of Dorsey College.
-Dorsey College will pay the cost one time for culinary arts program students to challenge certification examinations as selected by Dorsey College, contingent upon the student meeting Dorsey College exam preparation requirements.
+For students starting their program before August 11, 2025, the total cost of the baking and pastry arts program is \$23,930 comprised of \$22,080 for tuition and \$1,850 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$24,170 comprised of \$22,320 for tuition and \$1,850 for course fees.
+Tuition includes course e-textbooks, textbooks and supplies, except non-consumable textbooks will remain the property of Dorsey College.
+Two uniforms, one apron, a knife kit, and an electronic device are provided to all students enrolled in the baking and pastry arts program.
+Dorsey College will pay the cost one time for baking and pastry arts program students to challenge certification examinations as selected by Dorsey College, contingent upon the student meeting Dorsey College exam preparation requirements.